 Whoever renders an outstanding representation of the Buddha-a likeness that brings joy to all who behold it-from their finest jewelry, or commissions one fashioned from the finest gold, silver, or sandalwood, molded in clay, or carved upon rock or in wood, will, before too long, come to acquire the finest of concentration.

-You are looking for a Thangka that will inspire your practice and devotion.
-That helps your concentration.
-And easy to focus on your visualization.
-It has all the correct emblems, attributes and iconography.
-And corresponds to your Sadhana or meditation guideline.
+If you are looking for a Thangka that will inspire your practice and devotion, help your concentration, and make it easier to focus on your visualization, then you have come to the right place.
+Our thangkas have all the correct emblems, attributes and iconography whilst corresponding to your Sadhana or meditation guideline.

 "Sacred art is not just a representation of symbols and ideas.
 It is a direct experience of inner peace, free from attachment to the illusory solidity of the ego and the phenomenal world."